Operadic actions on long knots and 2-string links: Freeness results

 The need to study these diffeomorphism groups arises from the following classical result in modern knot theory:

-\begin{Prop} Let $f$ be a fat long knot or a fat string $2$-link.
-Then, the component $\KKhat_f$ or $\LLhat_f$ of $f$ in $\KKhat$ or $\LLhat$ is a model for the classifying space of $\Diffd(C_f, \del C_f)$.
+\begin{Prop} Let $f$ be a fat long knot or a fat $2$--string link.
+Then the component $\KKhat_f$ or $\LLhat_f$ of $f$ in $\KKhat$ or $\LLhat$ is a model for the classifying space of\/ $\Diffd(C_f, \del C_f)$.
 Moreover, it is a $K(G, 1)$. \end{Prop}

 \begin{proof} We treat the case where $f$ is a fat long knot, the other one is treated identically.
-We have the inclusion and restriction maps
+When $B$ is the solid cylinder and $C_f$ the complement of $f$ in $B$, we have the inclusion and restriction maps

-The map on the right hand side is a fibration thanks to Corollary 3.7 in \cite{McCullough}.
-Now, the diffeomorphism group $\Diffd(B, \del B) \simeq \Diff(B, \del B)$ is weakly contractible as proved in \cite{HatcherSmale}.
-Thus, $\Diffd(C_f, \del C_f)$ acts properly and freely on a contractible space with quotient $\KKhat_l$, i.e $\KKhat_l$ is a model for $B\Diffd(C_f, \del C_f)$.
-Moreover, groups of diffeomorphisms of orientable Haken bordered $3$-manifolds which preserve the boundary pointwise always have vanishing higher homotopy groups by Theorem 2 in \cite{HatcherInc}.
-Thus, the long exact sequence in homotopy coming from the fibration above assures us that $\KKhat_f$ is a $K(\pi_0 \Diffd(C_f, \del C_f), 1)$. \\ \end{proof}
+The application on the right-hand side precomposes a diffeomorphism by $f$ and is a fibration thanks to \cite[Corollary~3.7]{McCullough}.
+Now, $\Diffd(B, \del B) \simeq \Diff(B, \del B)$ is weakly contractible, as proved in \cite{HatcherSmale}.
+Thus, $\Diffd(C_f, \del C_f)$ acts properly and freely on a contractible space, and the quotient of this action can be identified to $\KKhat_f$, so $\KKhat_f$ is a model for $B\Diffd(C_f, \del C_f)$.
+Moreover, spaces of diffeomorphisms of orientable Haken bordered $3$--manifolds which preserve the boundary pointwise always have vanishing higher homotopy groups by \cite[Theorem~2]{HatcherInc}.
+Thus, the long exact sequence in homotopy coming from the fibration above assures us that $\KKhat_f$ is a $K(\pi_0 \Diffd(C_f, \del C_f), 1)$. \end{proof}

-\subsection{Budney's Freeness Theorem}
+\subsection{Budney's freeness theorem}

-We now recall Budney's main theorem in \cite{Budney}, which is a freeness statement about the space of fat long knots as a $\cubes{2}$-algebra.
-Recall from Section \ref{EmbeddingSpacesKnot} that the prime fat long knots are denoted $\PPhat \subset \KKhat$, and that they are the embeddings whose isotopy classes are prime elements in the monoid $\pi_0 \KKhat$.
-The result we present appears as Theorem 11 in Budney's paper, and we only dispense a sketch of proof here, as the complete proof is fairly long.
+We now recall Budney's main theorem in \cite{Budney}, which is a freeness statement about the space of fat long knots as a $\cubes{2}$--algebra.
+Recall from Subsection \ref{EmbeddingSpacesKnot} that the prime fat long knots are denoted by $\PPhat \subset \KKhat$, and that they are the embeddings whose isotopy classes are prime elements in the monoid $\pi_0 \KKhat$.
+The result we present appears as Theorem~11 in Budney's paper, and we only dispense a sketch of proof here, as the complete proof is fairly long.

-\begin{Thm}[Budney, \cite{Budney}] The restriction of the structure map
+\begin{Thm}[Budney~\cite{Budney}] The restriction of the structure map

-from Theorem \ref{C2ActsOnEC(1,D2)} is a homotopy equivalence. \end{Thm}
+from Theorem \ref{CtwActsOnEC-on-Dtw-} is a homotopy equivalence. \end{Thm}

-\begin{proof}[Sketch of Proof] Thanks to Corollary \ref{KnotStructureThm}, Proposition \ref{pi0FreenessCommute} and the fact that applying $\pi_0$ to the structure map $\kappa: \cubes{2} \rightarrow \EE_{\KKhat}$ endows $\pi_0\KKhat$ with its usual monoid structure, we are assured that $\kappa$ induces a bijection on components.
-Thus, we are left to prove that it is an homotopy equivalence on each of these components. \\
+\begin{proof}[Sketch of Proof] Thanks to Theorems \ref{KnotStructureThm}, \ref{pizeFreenessCommute} and the fact that applying $\pi_0$ to the structure map $\kappa\co \cubes{2} \rightarrow \EE_{\KKhat}$ endows $\pi_0\KKhat$ with its usual monoid structure, we are assured that $\kappa$ induces a bijection on components.
+Thus, we are left to prove that it is a homotopy equivalence on each of these components.